openvinotoolkit/openvino/docs/install_guides/pypi-openvino-rt.md

 ### Step 1.
 Set Up Python Virtual Environment

-To avoid dependency conflicts, use a virtual environment.
-Skip this step only if you do want to install all dependencies globally.
+Use a virtual environment to avoid dependency conflicts.

-Create virtual environment:
+To create a virtual environment, use the following command:
 ```sh
 python -m pip install --user virtualenv
 python -m venv openvino_env